ii/org/blog/content/blog/creating-an-e2e-test-for-conformance.md

             Type of DaemonSet condition.
     ```

-3. Lastly, using both [APIsnoop in cluster](https://github.com/cncf/apisnoop/tree/main/kind) while reviewing the current [e2e test suite](https://github.com/kubernetes/kubernetes/tree/master/test/e2e) for existing conformance tests that test a similair set of endpoints.
+3. Lastly, using both [APIsnoop in cluster](https://github.com/cncf/apisnoop/tree/main/kind) while reviewing the current [e2e test suite](https://github.com/kubernetes/kubernetes/tree/master/test/e2e) for existing conformance tests that test a similar set of endpoints.
 In this case we used [a Service Status test](https://github.com/kubernetes/kubernetes/blob/7b2776b89fb1be28d4e9203bdeec079be903c103/test/e2e/network/service.go#L2300-L2392) as a template for the new Daemonset test.

     ```sql
     with latest_release as (